 Some of these connections include:

-While studying, note this observation in particular: the benefit that the influence diagram brings to the candidates seeking for PMP is that it provides means to visualize complex relationships that are hard to fathom in the context of projects.
+While studying, note this observation in particular: the benefit that the influence diagram brings to the candidates seeking for PMP is that it provides a means to visualize complex relationships that are hard to fathom in the context of projects.

 After mentoring numerous PMP candidates, I have set for myself these five pointers on mastering influence diagrams for PMP examination: